Welcome to the foundational mechanics of Actions in Cybercore.

 Heroic Actions provide opportunities for significant impact, allowing players to change the course of battle in critical moments.
-Maneuvers introduce sustained actions, where strategies unfold over time, adding a strategic dimension to combat engagements.
+Maneuvers introduce sustained actions, where strategies unfold over time.

-As we explore Cybercore's combat system, remember that the goal is not just to defeat your adversaries but to do so with strategic insight and a touch of flair.
-This guide will equip you with the knowledge to engage in combat confidently, making every round a step towards victory in the vast, unpredictable expanse of space.
+As we explore Cybercore's combat system, remember that the goal is not just to defeat your adversaries but to do so with strategic insight, while looking amazing.

 Additionally, the concept of Heroic Actions adds a layer of strategic depth to your turn.
-These special actions, reserved for moments of critical impact, can be used to extend a maneuver or to act at a pivotal moment before the round concludes, offering a way to achieve victory against the odds.
+These special actions, reserved for moments of critical impact, can be used to extend a maneuver or to act at a pivotal moment, offering a way to achieve victory against the odds.

 Diving into the adrenaline-fueled skirmishes of Cybercore, every player must grasp the essentials of combat actions.
 These fundamental components form the backbone of your strategic options on the battlefield.